-At Winterton Infants School this is about how children experiment with media and materials finding out about their properties and modifying and manipulating them.
+At Winterton Infants' School engineering is about how children experiment with media and materials finding out about their properties and modifying and manipulating them.
 It includes exploring sounds, patterns, movement and different tools and techniques.
-As they develop they will use and explore a variety of materials, experimenting with colour, design, texture, shape, and form.
+As children develop, they will use and explore a variety of materials, experimenting with colour, design, texture, shape, and form.